maggie-velasco/Q4CS3_AgaVelasco-Paired-repository/9KAgaVelascoseatwork2.md

 3. Please answer the following reflection questions (15 minutes)

-    a.
-Could you summarize the differences between the CSS position values (static, relative, absolute, fixed)?
+ **   a.
+Could you summarize the differences between the CSS position values (static, relative, absolute, fixed)?**
+    Static - the default position value for elements and the elements appear in normal document flow Relative - positioned relative to its normal position Absolute - positioned relative to its nearest positioned ancestor Fixed - positioned such that it stays fixed in the viewport Fixed doesn't have position adjustments made when you scroll through the website, unlike the other three.
+Relative adjusts based on the set position, while absolute adjusts based on its nearest element.

-    b.
-How does absolute positioning depend on its parent element?
+  **  b.
+How does absolute positioning depend on its parent element?**
+    It's removed from document flow, and depends only on its nearest parent element.

-    c.
-How do you differentiate sticky from fixed (you can research on sticky)?
+    **c.
+How do you differentiate sticky from fixed (you can research on sticky)?**
+    Fixed remains in viewport and that's it, but fixed acts relative and then switches to fixed after reaching scrolling threshold.

-    d.
+  **  d.
 If you were designing a webpage for a school event, how might you use positioning to highlight important information?
-Please give concrete examples.
+Please give concrete examples.**
+    We could put important details on top using sticky so that the user can still see it after scrolling.